inemaa93/IKT222-G-25H-Softwaresikkerhet-User-Authentication/README.md

 ---

-The next three sections are currently only available through the branch called nina, so make sure to switch to that branch before continuing.

 ## Brute-force Protection
 There are currently two users available, Bob and Alice, but you can also create a new user before testing this out.
 After choosing a user, attempt to log in to this user with the wrong password three times.
 This will lock the user out for a certain amount of time, and is visible through a message if a new log-in is attempted.